DataStax-Academy/ac220-labs/lab11-lwt-and-batches/steps/step01.md

 In this step, you will use `cqlsh` to create a keyspace and two tables.
-Next, you will insert data into the tables using batches and LWTs.
+Next, you will insert data into the tables using batches.

 ✅ Use `cqlsh` to connect to Cassandra
 ```